-The dart and dart wound should be handled by the veterinarian only.
-This is to minimise the potential of team members being exposed to the dangerous immobilisation drugs.
+The dart should only be handled and the dart wound treated by the veterinarian.
+This is to minimise the potential for team members being exposed to the dangerous immobilisation drugs.
 Darts are best removed by twisting in one direction and pulling at the same time.
-The wound must be cleaned and treated.
-As an example, 5 ml of a 100 mg/ml solution of oxytetracycline can be used directly into the wound.
-Alternatively, intramammary antibiotic preparations can be infused directly into the dart wound.
-A long acting broad-spectrum antibiotic should also be given.
-It is not recommended to use a lanolin-based cream.
+The wound should be cleaned (e.g. pouring water and spraying with a topical antibiotic) and treated with either an injectable antibiotic or antibiotic infusion.
+As an example, 5 ml of a 100 mg/ml solution of oxytetracycline can be injected directly into or adjacent to the wound.
+Alternatively, intramammary antibiotic preparations for lactating cows can be infused directly into the dart wound.
+It is not recommended to use a lanolin-based cream as this may result in abscess formation and/or delayed healing.